WHXF7/WHXF7/README.md

 I am an PhD student of CVnext Lab at Zhejiang University, advised by Professor Gaoang Wang.
 I am currently working on 3D vision, generative model, and anomaly detection.

-When I am not doing research, I like working out and singing.
+When I am not doing research, I like working out, singing and reading.

 <div align="center">
 <a href="https://whxf7.github.io/" target="_blank">